MetaMask/faq/USERS.md

 ## Why are My Accounts Different Than My Client?

-If you are running your own full blockchain node like geth or parity, MetaMask can connect to it to allow a fully locally hosted experience, which includes greater decentralization, and faster load times.
+If you are running a full blockchain node like geth or parity, MetaMask can connect to it to allow a fully locally hosted experience, which includes greater decentralization, and faster load times.

 These clients also allow you to create accounts within themselves.
 Those accounts are not related to your MetaMask accounts at all!
-MetaMask creates and encrypts your accounts within its own process, keeping them neatly secured from your blockchain process.
+MetaMask creates and encrypts your accounts within its process, keeping them neatly secured from your blockchain process.

 The only way to send a transaction from a MetaMask account is by using the MetaMask UI to approve a transaction.